TheHighestBit/logpeek-server/README.md

 The resulting binary can be found under `backend/target/release`.

 ### Example setup and usage
+Let's first have logpeek-server generate the default configuration file for us to modify.
+For this, simply run the application with the desired path to the configuration file as the argument:
+`logpeek-server desired/path/to/config.toml`.
+Alternatively, you can also find the template under `/backend` in the repo.

-Let's say we have an application that is writing its log files to `logs/example-app/` and the log entries are structured as follows:
+For a concrete example, let's say we have an application that is writing its log files to `logs/example-app/` and the log entries are structured as follows:

 ```
 INFO at 2024-01-17T13:55:36.713756700+02:00 from example-app::main - This is an INFO message!